First Attempts at Furniture Restoration

 We found this little table many years ago at a yard sale.
 It had two sections that could be raised, lowered, or tilted.
 I took the smaller section off because its mechanism wasn't working.
 But the table was also really dinged up and way too small for me to spread out my books and writing stuff at the same time.
 I had been wanting to try my hand at furniture restoration, so this table was my first victim.

 I decided to keep the base and replace the top.
 I went to Lowe's and bought a piece of pine that was the right size for my new top.
 Then I sanded it and dyed it blue in the same color as a foot stool I did a few months ago.
+I buy the wood dye at Michael's; they always have great deals that make it affordable.

 I also bought a long strip of wood about two inches wide, the same length as the table.
 This was for a ledge to hold up whatever is on the table when it's at a slant.